prima101112/prima101112.github.io/content/posts/candidate-discovery-demo-qdrant-openai.md

 ### lets use this stack then :

-- qdrant vectore database , why? is the most mature afaik and backed by a company
+- qdrant vector database , why? is the most mature afaik and backed by a company
 - using flask/fast api to serve (the auto swagger will be easy to build the frontend)

 ### so the goal here is